 Thanks to Domonique Jones for this update, who suffered from resolving this tax code 2 years ago.
 She had to get a tax advocate for it to be fixed.
 This code basically means that wages or something on your tax return didn’t match the information the IRS has in their systems from other sources (e.g your employer).
 This happened because her tax professional used her pay stubs instead of the W2 end of year tax summary from her employer, which did not reconcile and which is why she got the code (in WMR and on tax transcript) after filing her tax return.
 Here is what happened next.

 You will get a 45 day review letter, if something minor the IRS will fix on their own and then issue your return.
 But this will likely result in a significant delay to getting your refund.
 So if you need your money get a tax advocate.
 If the IRS cannot resolve they will send you a follow-up and if they find more irregularities, they could end up doing an audit (low probability).

-You can see what a 570 letter looks like below and how it shows on your tax transcript .
-After resolved, you will get a 571 code letter (resolved additional account action) before a refund is issued.
+After your issue is resolved you will get a 571 code letter (resolved additional account action) before a refund is issued.
 Also note that once you get an advocate the people at the IRS will no longer speak with u directly.
 They will only talk to advocate about your return.
 Essentially like a lawyer.